mikebl71/websms-connector-tescoie/README.md

 WebSMS: TescoIE Connector
 =========================

+This is WebSMS Connector for Tesco Mobile Ireland.

+WebSMS is an android app that lets you send free/cheap SMS messages via websites of various mobile providers.
+However, it needs Connectors (plugins/extensions) to do the actual job of talking to particular websites.

-This app sends text messages via www.tescomobile.ie web site.
+This Connector enables you to send WebText messages via www.tescomobile.ie website.

-So you need to have a phone number from Tesco Mobile Ireland and be registered on www.tescomobile.ie web site.
+NOTE that, in order to use this application, you must be a customer of Tesco Mobile Ireland and be registered on their website www.tescomobile.ie.

-This app is a connector (plugin) for the WebSMS android app.
-So you need to install WebSMS before you can use this app.
+As this in an extension to WebSMS, you also need to install WebSMS app before you can use this app.

 Project Site
 ============